FelixWolfram/Object-Detection-Finetuning/README.md

 # Traffic Sign Detection via Transfer Learning (YOLOv1-style)

-A learning project: building an object detector from a pretrained **ResNet50** classification backbone, from scratch, without an existing detection library.
+This repository is a learning project, in which an object detector from a pretrained **ResNet50** classification backbone, from scratch, without an existing detection library is built.
-The goal was to actually understand how you get from *classification* to *detection* instead of just using one from `ultralytics`.
+The goal was to actually understand how you get from *classification* to *detection* instead of just using an existing one from a library like `ultralytics`.
 The task was understanding the model output needed for object detection, modifying the current ResNet50 architecture, implementing the loss function and choosing a working training strategy.

 ![Predictions vs. ground truth](assets/prediction_example.png)